awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 You can specify either of these values with the `--nchar-character-set-name` parameter of the AWS CLI [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command or with the `NcharCharacterSetName` parameter of the Amazon RDS API [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation\.
 You can't change the national character set after you create the database\.

-For more information about Unicode in Oracle databases, see [Supporting Multilingual Databases with Unicode](https://docs.oracle.com/en/database/oracle/oracle-database/19/nlspg/supporting-multilingual-databases-with-unicode.html) in the Oracle documentation\.
+For more information about Unicode in Oracle databases, see [Supporting multilingual databases with unicode](https://docs.oracle.com/en/database/oracle/oracle-database/19/nlspg/supporting-multilingual-databases-with-unicode.html) in the Oracle documentation\.